Classic Sourdough Bread

 Once the water has been absorbed and the dough has gained some strength, stop the mixer and cover the bowl with plastic wrap.
 The dough will be going through the first fermentation of 2 hours.
 During this time, you want to develop the gluten with a series of “stretch and folds” every 30 minutes:

-Now take the top of the dough mass and fold it over the center, again in thirds, and continue the motion until it has rolled over and revealed the smooth side up.
-With both hands, slide them underneath the halfway point of the dough, vertically.
-Lift the dough mass and place this back into the bowl.
-The ends of the dough should tuck itself under, leaving the smooth surface on the top.
+Next, take the top of the dough mass and fold it over the center, in thirds, and continue the motion until it has rolled over with the seam-side down and smooth side up.

 Cover the bowl and let the dough rest for 30 min and repeat the folding technique until 2 hours have passed.
 With each fold, you should be able to start feeling the dough gaining strength and start seeing the surface of the dough becoming smoother.